milliedavidson/PokemonTopTrumps/PokemonTopTrumpsNotes.md

-# Pokemon Top Trumps Notes
+Pokemon Top Trumps Notes

-We chose to do top trumps.

-Originally used a cat API, which looked like lots of fun, but we were having issues:
+We originally used a cat API but were having issues:

 - Error message: "TypeError: list indices must be integers or slices, not str"
 - Because this wasn't working, several other related lines threw up errors too